open-learning-exchange/open-learning-exchange.github.io/pages/faq.md

 The initial steps are meant to introduce potential interns to the OLE BeLL software and the process that we use to develop features and improve upon the BeLL.
 To be more clear: the initial 10 steps are a vetting process to determine whether or not people are fit for the internship, so consider it an interview for the internship.
 Once you have completed the 10 steps and are approved, you have officially joined the OLE interns team!
 We’ll add you to the interns Gitter chatroom and assign you to a team.
 You and your team will be working on an assignment, and we’ll switch up the assignments each week.

 #### Q7: If I'm an international student, how soon can I get my paperwork required by my visa?
 After you finish the first 10 steps, let us know if you need us to sign some paperwork or provide you with an offer letter for your visa.
 Since the first 10 steps are a vetting process, your internship technically doesn't start until you finish them.
 Think of the first 10 steps as a continued application process as you are not working or adding to our organizational software, but rather showing that you have enough technical background to work with us.
-We are more than happy to speak to you about providing you with an offer letter or assisting with organizational information once you complete the 10 steps, but as you are not working with us until you are officially an intern, we cannot provide proof of working with us until you compete the first steps.
+We are more than happy to speak to you about providing you with an offer letter or assisting with organizational information once you complete the 10 steps, but as you are not working with us until you are officially an intern, we cannot provide proof of working with us until you complete the first steps.

 #### Q8: How many pull requests and issues in total do I need to make to finish the steps?
 To finish the initial steps, you need to make a **minimum** of four issues and five pull requests so you can get familiar with GitHub and to show us that you can write proper issues/PRs.